-One other thing to know before you start is that it will darken the look of the concrete.
+One other thing to know before you start is that, although it’s a transparent sealant, it will darken the look of the concrete, stone, and terra-cotta.

 Prep the Concrete for Tung Oil

-Start with clean, dry concrete.
+Start with clean, dry concrete, stone, terra-cotta or metal.
 You may want to use a garden hose to wash it out with some pressure and then a brush with a non-toxic outdoor cleaner to help remove dirt, grease, and debris.

 Move the birdbath into an enclosed area out of the sun and rain.
-Wait at least three or four days to make sure the concrete is fully dry.
+Wait at least three or four days to make sure the concrete, stone, or terra-cotta is fully dry.

-You can use a food-grade silicone aquarium caulk sealant to fill cracks if needed.
+You can use a food-grade silicone aquarium caulk sealant to fill cracks in concrete and stone if needed.
 This is non-toxic, it does not contain mildewcides or leach any chemicals once cured, so it won’t harm the birds.